5 Best WordPress Image Optimization Plugins Compared [2022]

 Imagify: Verdict

-Overall, Imagify is definitely another personal favorite WordPress image optimizer on this list and it’s safe to say that we’re in safe hands just based on the fact that it is operated by the same team behind WP Rocket.
+Overall, Imagify is another personal favorite WordPress image optimizer on this list, and it’s safe to say that we’re in safe hands just based on the fact that the same team behind WP Rocket operates it.

 4. WP Smush

-Let’s take a look at WP Smush, which is possibly the most popular image compression plugin for WordPress.
-The tool is developed by the team at WPMU DEV and makes it really easy to quickly optimize images in JPG and PNG format on your WordPress website.
+Let’s look at WP Smush, possibly WordPress’s most popular image compression plugin.
+The WPMU DEV team develops the tool, making it easy to quickly optimize images in JPG and PNG format on your WordPress website.

 WP Smush: The Overall Experience

-The free image compressor is great, but you can easily upgrade to the Pro version which offers a wider range of features that simplify the image optimization process.
-However, keep in mind that this will need to have a WPMU DEV membership, which in case you don’t already know costs $15.83 per month (although it also comes bundled with a lot of other useful plugins for your WordPress websites).
+The free image compressor is excellent, but you can easily upgrade to the Pro version, which offers a broader range of features that simplify the image optimization process.
+However, keep in mind that this will need a WPMU DEV membership, which, in case you don’t already know, costs $15.83 per month (although it also comes bundled with many other useful plugins for your WordPress websites).

-As is possible for the next best WordPress image optimizer on this list, WP Compress, with WP Smush, you can also optimize images directly from the WordPress Media Library, which is extremely convenient.
+As is possible for the next best WordPress image optimizer on this list, WP Compress, with WP Smush, you can also optimize images directly from the WordPress Media Library, which is highly convenient.

 WP Smush: Results

-In our test WP Smush’s image compression also resulted in massive reductions in file size.
-It might also be worth noting that in our PNG optimization test, WP Smush Pro actually converted the PNG image that we used into a WebP file which is the new next-gen format that is now recommended by Google.
+In our test, WP Smush’s image compression also resulted in massive reductions in file size.
+It might also be worth noting that in our PNG optimization test, WP Smush Pro converted the PNG image we used into a WebP file, which is the new next-gen format Google recommends.

 Learn more about the advantages of serving images in next-gen image formats from Google.

-ShortPixel, the first plugin that we looked at in this post also offers conversions to newer file formats such as WebP.
+ShortPixel, the first plugin in this post, also offers conversions to newer file formats such as WebP.

 WP Smush: The Verdict

-- WP Smush Pro is able to convert images to the WebP format
+• WP Smush Pro can convert images to the WebP format.

-WP Smush is a really great WordPress image optimization plugin that (just as the other plugins in this list) makes it very easy to speed up your website by compressing your images.
+WP Smush is a great WordPress image optimization plugin that (just like the other plugins in this list) makes it easy to speed up your website by compressing your images.

-While you might be turned off by the price tag, we encourage you to take another look at everything you get with a WPMU DEV membership because you might end up changing your mind – you really do get a lot of useful, powerful plugins and access to great support.
+While the price tag might turn you off, we encourage you to look at everything you get with a WPMU DEV membership because you might change your mind – you get many useful, powerful plugins and access to great support.

 5. WP Compress

-WP Compress is another WordPress image optimization plugin that is definitely worth including in this in-depth comparison.
-It’s the only plugin mentioned which comes with a central optimization management portal that you can use to manage your API keys and websites.
+WP Compress is another WordPress image optimization plugin worth including in this in-depth comparison.
+It’s the only plugin with a central optimization management portal you can use to manage your API keys and websites.

-The WP Compress plugin is targeted toward WordPress design/development agencies who want to additionally offer their clients image optimization as a service (and charge them accordingly).
+The WP Compress plugin targets WordPress design/development agencies who want to offer their clients image optimization as a service (and charge them accordingly).

-The portal which is available at https://app.wpcompress.com/ makes it very easy to see how many images are being optimized by each website (client quotas) and the average file size reductions that WP Compress’s image compression resulted in.
+The portal available at https://app.wpcompress.com/ makes it very easy to see how many images each website optimizes (client quotas) and the average file size reductions that WP Compress’s image compression resulted in.

 Watch your clients’ websites constantly load faster, rank higher, and convert better – without you having to lift a finger.